Oladimeji-Dev/feedback-app/README.md

 In the project directory, you can run:

 ### `npm start` but in other to use the json server together you have to run `npm run dev` to run both
-together because installed a package called concurently to do the 2 commands together
+together because i installed a package called concurently to do the 2 commands together

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.